 6. Sheep will settle for less

-Many times we see a dirty puddle in front of us and go straight for it because we think that is all there is in life.
-We think we are satiated, but we stink instead.
+Many times we see a dirty puddle (sin) in front of us and go straight for it because we think that is all there is in life.
+We think we are satiated when, in reality, we are poisoned and stink.

 The Lord is my Shepherd.
 I want for nothing.
 He makes me lie down in green pastures, he leads me beside still waters (Psalms 23:1-2).

-7. Sheep are valuable.
+7. Sheep are valuable

 Shepherds made many sacrifices to make sure their flocks were protected.
 They knew it was their livelihood at stake.

-How much more precious are we than smelly sheep?
-God made the ultimate sacrifice for us because he loved us so much.
+Jesus made the ultimate sacrifice for us because He loved us so much.
 He died on a cross so we would live with Him forever.